Road Hazard Insurance for Truckers: What's Covered?

 Both insurance policies and tire warranties have exclusions that catch drivers off guard.
 The most common exclusions include damage from underinflation or overloading (the insurer considers this preventable negligence), cosmetic damage that does not affect function, and wear-related failures.
 Tire warranties typically exclude sidewall damage from curb strikes, tires run flat after a puncture, and tires repaired improperly by non-authorized shops.

 Read your policy documents carefully.
 If your insurer determines that a blowout was caused by running underinflated tires rather than by a road hazard, they can deny the claim.
-This is another reason why proper tire pressure maintenance matters — it protects both your safety and your coverage eligibility.
+This is another reason why proper tire pressure maintenance and blowout prevention matter — they protect both your safety and your coverage eligibility.

 Keep Your Receipts and Records